if and switch

 Switch expressions provide a more structured approach to branching.
 Based on a

-single value, the switch value, one of several case
+single value, the switch value, one of several cases is selected.
+The switch

 values.